 This artwork is composed of over fifteen million mug-shots of people arrested in the U.S. It obfuscated the criminal records of mug-shot websites by cloning them and shuffling their data.
 A participatory feature lets people judge the individual arrested by deciding to keep or remove their data from the mug-shot websites.
 Obscurity explores information ethics and the emotional underpinning of unflattering reputation exposed on the Internet.
-Beyond reporting on mass incarceration, the social experiment and the performative hack, the project promotes a legal Right to Remove personal information from search engines in U.S. The Obscurity artwork deployed strategies that are oriented to problem-solving as a form of Internet social art practice.
+Beyond reporting on mass incarceration, the social experiment, and the performative hack, the project promotes a legal Right to Remove personal information from search engines in U.S. by deploying strategies that are oriented to problem-solving.

 Selected pictures of installations at the following shows

 NOME Gallery; Big Brother Award, Amsterdam; Ars Electronica Center Museum, Linz; DOX Prague.